schwiftyos/evolution/proposals/0001-single-dependency-build-directory.md

 ## Proposed solution

-Create a single system-wide dependency directory that contains all the dependency build outputs ever fetched.
+Create a single system-wide dependency directory that contains all the dependency build outputs ever fetched and compiled.

 ## Detailed design